casouri/vundo/README.txt

            -l test/vundo-test.el \
            -f ert-run-tests-batch-and-exit

+Comparing to undo-tree:

+Vundo doesn’t need to be turned on all the time nor replace the undo commands like undo-tree does.
+Vundo displays the tree horizontally, whereas undo-tree displays a tree vertically.
+Vundo doesn’t have many advanced features that undo-tree does (like showing diff), and most probably will not add those features in the future.

 Changelog:

+<2022-04-04 Mon> Version 1.0.0

 <2022-03-29 Tue> vundo--mode and vundo--mode-map are now vundo-mode
 and vundo-mode-map.
 A new custom option vundo-compact-display is added.